-Similarly, the TARC system has a number of routes that have multiple branches, such as the #19 Muhammad Ali Boulevard.
-While there are often valid reasons the result in the creation of routes of this type, they are generally not preferred because can create confusion for both transit riders and operators.
-Clear, simple and easy to understand routing makes the system easier and more convenient to use, particularly for new riders.
+Similarly, the TARC system has several routes that have multiple branches, such as the #19 Muhammad Ali Boulevard.
+While there are often valid reasons that result in the creation of routes of this type, they are generally not preferred because can create confusion for both transit riders and operators.
+Clear, simple, and easy-to-understand routing makes the system easier and more convenient to use, particularly for new riders.

-Error!
-Reference source not found. and Error!
-Reference source not found. show two examples of particularly indirect or circuitous routes within TARC's network.
+Figure 10 and Figure 11 show two examples of particularly indirect or circuitous routes within TARC's network.

 Figure 10.
-Route 23 - Chestnut Street
+Route 23 - Chestnut Ave